alexrudnick/dissertation/BURNDOWN.md

 ## monolingual
   * run experiments for brown clusters AND syntactic features at once
-  * clean and rationalize code for brown cluster features a bit.
   * try combinations of default features with embeddings.
     * shouldn't be hard: calculate embeddings as before, just add those as some more features, right?
 One feature per dimension, just loop over the